noxiouz/overlord/README.md

 ```

 options:
  + `http` - endpoint to listen incoming HTTP request.
-This port must be exposed by docker (default ":8080")
+This port must be exposed by docker.
+Default: `:8080`
-    + `locator` - comma-separated list of locators for the worker (default "127.0.0.1:10053,[::1]:10053")
+ + `locator` - comma-separated list of locators for the worker.
+Default `127.0.0.1:10053,[::1]:10053`
  + `slave` - path to the executable inside the container
  + `startuptimeout` - time to wait for incoming connection from worker
  + `version` - show version and exit

 ## Build